Al-Andalus: Society

-The longest period of relative tolerance began after 912, with the reign of Abd-ar-Rahman III and his son, Al-Hakam II, and the Jews of al-Andalus prospered by devoting themselves to the service of the Caliphate of Córdoba the study of the sciences; and to commerce and industry, especially by trading in silk and slaves, which thus promoted the prosperity of the country.
-Southern Iberia became an asylum for the oppressed Jews of other countries.Kraemer, 2005, pp. 10–13.
+The longest period of relative tolerance began after 912, with the reign of Abd-ar-Rahman III and his son, Al-Hakam II, and the Jews of al-Andalus prospered by devoting themselves to the service of the Caliphate of Córdoba, the study of the sciences, and to commerce and industry, especially by trading in silk and slaves, which thus promoted the prosperity of the country.
+Southern Iberia became an asylum for the oppressed Jews of other countries.

 Under the Almoravids and the Almohads, there may have been intermittent persecution of Jews, but sources are extremely scarce and do not give a clear picture though the situation appears to have deteriorated after 1160.
-Muslim pogroms against Jews in al-Andalus occurred in Córdoba (1011) and in Granada (1066).Granada by Richard Gottheil, Meyer Kayserling, Jewish Encyclopedia.
-1906 ed.
+Muslim pogroms against Jews in al-Andalus occurred in Córdoba (1011) and in Granada (1066).
 However, massacres of dhimmis are believed to be rare in Islamic history.

 The Almohads, who had taken control of the Almoravids' Maghribi and Andalusi territories by 1147, far surpassed the Almoravides in fundamentalist outlook, and treated the non-Muslims harshly.
 Faced with the choice of either death or conversion, many Jews and Christians emigrated.
 Some, such as the family of Maimonides, fled east to more tolerant Muslim lands.

 Many ethnicities and religions co-existed in al-Andalus, each of which contributed to its intellectual prosperity.
 Literacy in Islamic Iberia was far more widespread than in many other nations in the West of the time.

+Though the number of the early inhabitants of al-Andalus after the 7th-century conquest was small, many native Iberian inhabitants converted to Islam, known as Muwalladun in Arabic or Muladíes in Spanish.
+By 1000, according to Ronald Segal, some 5,000,000 of Iberia's 7,000,000 inhabitants, most of them descended from indigenous Iberian converts, were Muslim.
+There were also Sub-Saharan Africans who had been absorbed into al-Andalus to be used as soldiers and slaves.
+The Berber and Sub-Saharan African soldiers were known as "tangerines" because they were imported through Tangier.

-In the 11th century, the Hindu-Arabic numeral system (base 10) had reached Europe via Al-Andalus through Spanish Muslims, together with knowledge of astronomy and instruments like the astrolabe, which was first imported by Gerbert of Aurillac.
+In the 11th century, the Hindu-Arabic numeral system (base 10) had reached Europe via al-Andalus through Spanish Muslims, together with knowledge of astronomy and instruments like the astrolabe, which was first imported by Gerbert of Aurillac.
 For that reason, the numerals came to be known in Europe as Arabic numerals despite their origins in India.

 From the earliest days, the Umayyads wanted to be seen as intellectual rivals to the Abbasids and for Córdoba to have libraries and educational institutions to that of their rival, Baghdad.
 Although there was a clear rivalry between the two powers, there was freedom to travel between the two caliphates, which helped spread new ideas and innovations over time.